-In the event of a tie, the creativity score will be used to determine the winner.
+In the event of a tie, the Innovation and Uniqueness score will be used to determine the winner.

 The winning team will travel to New York City for a dinner with MLB.com employees and an overnight stay.
 The following day, the winning team will tour the MLB.com office located in NYC’s historic Chelsea Market followed by lunch, and the opportunity to share the winning presentation with other MLB employees!
 All entrants will enjoy participation prizes from MLB.com.

-The contest is being coordinated by iSchool faculty member and CEO of SIDEARM Sports, Jeffrey Rubin, Julie Walas Huynh, Director of Academic Advising and Student Development, and iSchool alumni and current MLB.com employees, Josh Frost ’08, Marc Squire '11, Ben Romy ’12, Andrew Pregler ’15, and James McRoberts ‘15 along with fellow Syracuse University graduate, Mike Hoffman ’93.
+The contest is being coordinated by iSchool faculty member and CEO of SIDEARM Sports, Jeffrey Rubin, Julie Walas Huynh, Director of Student and Alumni Engagement, and iSchool alumni and current MLB.com employees, Josh Frost ’08, Marc Squire '11, Ben Romy ’12, Andrew Pregler ’15, and James McRoberts ‘15, and Sammy Pardes '16, along with fellow Syracuse University graduate, Mike Hoffman ’93.

 Established in June 2000 following a unanimous vote by the 30 Major League Baseball club owners to centralize all of Baseball’s Internet operations, MLB Advanced Media LP (MLBAM) is the interactive media and Internet company of Major League Baseball.
 MLBAM manages the official league site,www.MLB.com, and each of the 30 individual club sites to create the most comprehensive Major League Baseball resource on the Internet.